Shopping for a new Volkswagen Touareg?

 GET A FREE PRICE QUOTE

-The Volkswagen Touareg SUV plays a sort of double role in VW's model line.
-On one side, it's meant to be the premium up-sell from a Jetta or Passat, or to be the somewhat more affordable alternative to true luxury-brand SUVs?
-On the other hand, it's VW's only mid-size utility-vehicle offering.
+The Volkswagen Touareg SUV plays two roles for the VW brand.
+On one hand, it's the brand's only mid-size utility vehicle, and on the other hand it's a premium up-sell for owners who want to upgrade from their Jetta or Passat sedans.
 And as Volkswagen has lowered prices in recent years and upped value for most of its other mainstream models, the Touareg, which costs from $44,000 in base form to about $64k in loaded Hybrid guise, feels out of step with VW's new focus.

 With that in mind, VW has worked to give its mid-size utility vehicle some broader appeal.
 And while the price remains a major hangup, and while it was known up until last year for its extraordinarily stout construction, it last year traded in some of its rugged, off-road image for more of a focus on suburban families.